-While the pheasants are perhaps the finest spectacle of any Oriental tour, Thailand also boasts a vast array of characteristic Southeast Asian birds that cannot fail to impress any birder, including pigeons, parakeets, malkohas, trogons, hornbills, barbets, kingfishers, broadbills, pittas, minivets, bulbuls, leafbirds, spiderhunters, babblers, parrotbills, and the challenging Phylloscopus warblers.
+Southeast Asian birds that cannot fail to impress any birder, including pigeons, parakeets, malkohas, trogons, hornbills, barbets, kingfishers, broadbills, pittas, minivets, bulbuls, leafbirds, spiderhunters, babblers, parrotbills, and the challenging Phylloscopus warblers.

-This tour can be taken by itself or in combination with Cambodia (March 5-20, 2021).
+This tour can be taken by itself or in combination with Cambodia (February 15-March 2, 2025)

-March 20-21, Days 1-2: Travel to Bangkok,

-Thailand.
-Participants can take one of a number of connections which depart the United States on March 20 and arrive in Bangkok on March 21.
+March 2-3, Days 1-2 to Bangkok.
+Participants can take one of a number of connections which depart the United States on March 2 and arrive in Bangkok on March 3.
 Upon arrival and after clearing customs and immigration, participants may proceed to our airport hotel by a direct shuttle, where a room will be reserved in your name.
-Those arriving in Bangkok early enough on March 21 are welcome to join our leader for dinner.
+Those arriving in Bangkok early enough on March 3 are welcome to join Dion for dinner.

-Participants wanting to avoid the risk of misconnecting with the group should consider arriving in Bangkok on March 20 and spending the night.
+Participants wanting to avoid the risk of misconnecting with the group should consider arriving in Bangkok on March 2 and spending the night.
 Upon request, VENT will be happy to assist with any additional lodging and day-touring arrangements in Bangkok.

-NIGHT (March 21): Novotel Airport Hotel, Bangkok
+NIGHT (March 3): Novotel Airport Hotel, Bangkok